colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 - How do you check if user liked post?
 (Like.objects.filter(user=user, post=obj).exists())

 Hint: Create a simple AuthorSerializer for nested user data
-Hint: In AuthorSerializer, add: profile_picture = serializers.ImageField(source='profile.profile_picture')
+Hint: In AuthorSerializer, add: avatar = serializers.URLField(source='profile.avatar')
 Hint: In PostSerializer: author = AuthorSerializer(read_only=True)
 Hint: is_liked = serializers.SerializerMethodField()
 Hint: def get_is_liked(self, obj): user = self.context['request'].user; return Like.objects.filter(...)